Connect with others who understand.

 Medically reviewed by Chiara Rocchi, M.D.

-Updated on May 1, 2025
+Updated on May 1, 2026

 A myasthenia gravis diagnosis can feel scary at first, but there’s good news.
 Most people living with myasthenia gravis can expect to have the same life expectancy as the general population.
 Your life expectancy is the average number of years you can expect to live.

-Myasthenia gravis is a neuromuscular disease that affects how your nerves and muscles work together.
+Myasthenia gravis is a neuromuscular disease that affects how nerves and muscles work together.
 It can cause flare-ups, when symptoms get worse, and times of remission, when symptoms improve.
 There’s no cure, but advances in the treatment of myasthenia gravis have gotten better and now help people live longer, healthier lives.

 Although the life expectancy for people with myasthenia gravis is about the same as the general population’s, living with the condition may affect your risk for other health problems, such as thyroid diseases.
 Continue reading to learn more about how myasthenia gravis can affect your life expectancy.